jaalto/project--shell-script-performance-and-portability/README.md

 of view — is best written in the following format:

+    ... more portable

     #! /usr/bin/env bash

+    ... traditional but
-    ... more problematic on macOS
+    ... problematic on macOS

     #! /bin/bash